 Our Accessibility Commitment

-The Northwest Universal Design Council is administered by Aging and Disability Services, the Area Agency on Aging for Seattle-King County.
+The Northwest Universal Design Council is supported by Age Friendly Seattle and Aging and Disability Services, the Area Agency on Aging for Seattle-King County.
 We are committed to meeting the accessibility standards guidelines known as Web Content Accessibility Guidelines (WCAG) 2.0 AA.
 These have been adopted by W3C, the World Wide Web Consortium, as part of its Web Accessibility Initiative.

 Testing for Accessibility Problems